 - Forgiveness—Receiving and sharing God’s forgiveness helps us to mend what was torn and frees us to build a future with one another.

 We use experiential learning to explore different Christian practices and world religions.
-Throughout the year we experience worship at St. Joseph’s Catholic Church in Appleton and Trinity United Church of Christ in Chicago, visit the Hindu Temple of Greater Chicago, and discuss grief and resurrection at Wichmann Funeral Home in Appleton.
+Throughout the year we experience worship at Trinity United Church of Christ in Chicago, visit the Hindu Temple of Greater Chicago, and discuss grief and resurrection at Wichmann Funeral Home in Appleton.

 Each Confirmand is paired with an adult mentor who shares the Confirmand’s faith journey.
 Our Confirmands are supported by a full community of adults with whom they can share an abundant life in Christ and practice the life of the Christian faith.
 Read more on being a mentor.